kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 	F. Gridiron
 	G. Collar

+For each of the following operations, choose the most appropriate incision from the list above.
+Each option may be used once, more than once or not at all.

 ### 40
 A 63-year-old lady presents with a lump in her right groin, lateral and inferior to the pubic tubercle.
 It is tender to palpation and irreducible, with erythema to the overlying skin.
 Which incision would you make for her emergency procedure?
 #### Answer: